beka-michitashvili/Roll-The-Dice-Game/README.md

 👀 Preview

-You can see a live preview of the game here: [INSERT LINK TO THE GAME]
+You can see a live preview of the game here: [https://beka-michitashvili.github.io/Roll-The-Dice-Game/]

 Enjoy playing the "Roll The Dice"!